andydabinett/credit_card_defaults_project/README.md

 dpnm

-The code for this project was written by me with the help of GPT-3.5 to write certain functions and syntax.
+The code for this project was written by me with the help of GPT-3.5 to write occasional expressions and syntax.